RandomStudio/tether/README.md

 An **agent** is simply a way of defining some "part" of a Tether system.
 You could think of it as an "actor" in an Actor Model.

 It is usually a single piece of software.
-Multiple agents (even _all_ of them!) might be running on one host, or the actors are distributed between multiple microcontrollers or Mac/Win/Linux hosts.
+Multiple agents (even _all_ of them!) might be running on one host, or the agents are distributed between multiple microcontrollers or Mac/Win/Linux hosts.

 Each Agent is therefore expected to have a single "role" in the system.
-A short indication of the role is used as top level of the topic hierarchy.
+A short indication of the role is used as the top level of the topic hierarchy.

 Some examples of Agent roles: